New Large Print Titles

 Learning Computers?
 No Problem!

 Acorn TV offers world-class mysteries, dramas, comedies, and documentaries, including classic series like Poldark, Murdoch Mysteries, Foyle’s War, Midsomer Murders, Poirot, and Vera.
-Checkout and stream from the RBdigital app or website.
+Checkout and stream from the RBdigital website.

 CELA is the Centre for Equitable Library Access, which provides access to a collection of over 700,000 books, magazines, newspapers in a choice of accessible formats for people with a print disability.
 Print disabilities include learning, physical and visual disabilities.